GoogleCloudPlatform/apigee-samples/basic-auth/README.md

 # Basic Authentication

-This sample allows you to authenticate an incoming request with a Basic Authentication header using a `USER_ID` and a `USER_PASSWORD` as the encoded credential pair.
+This sample allows you to authenticate an incoming request using a Basic Authentication header using a `USER_ID` and a `USER_PASSWORD` as the encoded credential pair.
+Basic Authentication based on [RFC 7617](https://www.ietf.org/rfc/rfc2617.txt) is often used to secure system to system interactions.
+This scheme allows a client to authenticate itself by sending a base 64 encoded user id and password pair on each HTTP request, making it insecure if not used in combination of transport layer encryption (credentials are sent in clear text).
+Strong anti-spoofing controls should be put in place to prevent conterfeit servers from stealing credentials.

 ## Prerequisites
 1. [Provision Apigee X](https://cloud.google.com/apigee/docs/api-platform/get-started/provisioning-intro)